H3WB: Human3.6M 3D WholeBody Dataset and Benchmark: The H3WB dataset

 where $\mathcal{L}_3D$ is an $\ell_1$ loss of 3D coordinates, $\mathcal{L}_2D$ is an $\ell_1$ loss of 2D projection of the 3D coordinates if we have the 2D annotation from OpenPifPaf, and $\mathcal{L}_{sym}$ is a symmetric loss which is applied to make sure the left part and right part of the human have the same length on corresponding body parts.

 We show an example output from our completion network in \autoref{fig:after-completion}.
 The completion network results on missing body parts are visually realistic and appealing.
-However, since the completion network only takes the 3D coordinates as input and does not rely on the image content, its output does not always align with the image and may only reflect the most common poses of the training set.
+However, since the completion network does not rely on the image content, its output does not always align with the image and may only reflect the most common poses of the training set.
+This can quantitatively be seen in the line ``+ Completion'' of \autoref{tab:step_score}.